Aditya-Pharwa/Aditya-Pharwa/README.md

 - 👋 Hi, I’m @Aditya-Pharwa
-- 👀 I’m interested in Python programming
-- 🌱 I’m currently learning as basics of python
-- 💞️ I’m looking to collaborate on beginner projects
-- 📫 How to reach me

 <!---
 Aditya-Pharwa/Aditya-Pharwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.